mohlendo/hubot-trello-organization/README.md

 ```
 HUBOT_TRELLO_KEY    - Trello application key
 HUBOT_TRELLO_TOKEN  - Trello API token
-HUBOT_TRELLO_BOARD  - The ID of the Trello board you will be working with
+HUBOT_TRELLO_ORGANIZATION  - The ID or name of the Trello organization you want to work with
 ```

 - To get your key, go to: `https://trello.com/1/appKey/generate`